 Human Capital Management Staff:

-- Leads the development and analysis of the CVM’s performance budget through all phases of the Congressional budget process.
+- Leads the development and analysis of the Center’s performance budget through all phases of the Congressional budget process.

-- Develops Budget Performance Integration process for collecting and analyzing performance information to improve budget formulation, budget deliberations, and overall performance measurement throughout CVM.
+- Fosters budget performance integration for collecting and analyzing performance information to improve evidence-based budget formulation, budget deliberations, and overall performance measurement throughout the Center.

-- Conducts evaluations for CVM such as the Federal Managers Financial Integrity Act (FMFIA), organizational assessments, cost analyses and environmental scans to assess risk and support, inform, and improve long-term and short-term strategic planning.
+- Conducts evaluations for CVM such as organizational assessments, cost analyses, internal control assessments, and environmental scans to assess risk and support, inform, and improve long-term and short-term strategic planning.